What to do about Powdery Mildew on Courgettes, squashes and Cucumbers

 The next step is to spray the affected plants with an organic mix, which works surprisingly well.

 Mix up a jug of about 1/2 pint or 250mils of milk, and milk powder works just as well as fresh.
-Dilute with water, various formula are suggested around 50:50 or 60:40 works well.
+Dilute with water, various formulae are suggested around 50:50 or 60:40 works well.
 It need not be precise.
 Add 3 teaspoons of baking powder and a squirt of washing up liquid and mix well.

-To apply it use a water spray, or an old plant spray such as illustrated which had rose clear in it, throughly washed out.
+To apply it, use a water spray, or an old plant spray such as illustrated which had rose clear in it, throughly washed out.
 It recycles the bottle spray and works efficiently.
 Spray all affected plants thoroughly and repeat throughout the growing season.

 After 2/3 applications you will see a significant improvement and the plants picking up and throwing off, to a large extent although not completely, the mildew infestation.
 The greenhouse may smell a bit milky, but a small price to pay.
 Ideally spray before the infection gets a hold.
 Continue to spray weekly.